 Maybe you have a limited budget, are shopping for young children, or just want a semi-disposable uke for camping or travel.

-These ukuleles are for sale online for $30 or less at the time of writing.
+These ukuleles are for sale online for $30 or less as I write this, but that could change.
 None of these models qualify as amazing instruments, but they’re not terrible considering their low price.